 Around the central junction it is difficult to fully assess the constructional or architectural qualities of the commercial buildings, or the shopfronts, since nearly all have been so thoroughly altered, in not one instance to their benefit, and the general streetscape has been so dulled and downgraded by the impact of the main road.
-One building which stands out here, as indeed it does in nearly all views into and over the roofscape and streetscape of the lower town, is the large late 19th century block of 13-17 Edgcumbe Road; this was a speculative commercial development of flats over shops, of 3 tall storeys with attic marked by two large gables, 8 narrow bays wide, more window than wall with brick and stone construction and detailing.
-It is the finest building in the central junction area, the only commercial building of any pretension in the Village, forms a fine group with the (somewhat disguised) qualities of the Temperance Hotel group and is one of the best of its type anywhere in the clay country.
-It would not be out of place in St Austell town centre (Fig. 3.16).
+One building which stands out here, as indeed it does in nearly all views into and over the roofscape and streetscape of the lower town, is the large late 19th century block of 13-17 Edgecumbe Road; this was a speculative commercial development of flats over shops, of 3 tall storeys with attic marked by two large gables, 8 narrow bays wide, more window than wall with brick and stone construction and detailing.
+It is the finest building in the central junction area, the only commercial building of any pretension in the village, forms a fine group with the (somewhat disguised) qualities of the Temperance Hotel group and is one of the best of its type anywhere in the clay country.
+It would not be out of place in St Austell town centre.
 Quite what it is (thankfully) doing here remains something of a mystery, but may be an indication of what was hoped for Roche at the height of the economic boom years around 1900.
 The quality and attractiveness of this building could be an inspiration for major enhancement of the streetscape and the surrounding commercial buildings.

-If commercial buildings in Roche have suffered from the impact of the road and traffic, the outbuildings have fared much better, precisely because they are tucked away, they have been less altered as money has been directed towards the principal buildings; they retain some of the best examples of historic materials and traditional construction details, add enormous textural qualities to the townscape, and enliven the many cross-views and glimpses that are so characteristic of the Village.
+If commercial buildings in Roche have suffered from the impact of the road and traffic, the outbuildings have fared much better, precisely because they are tucked away, they have been less altered as money has been directed towards the principal buildings; they retain some of the best examples of historic materials and traditional construction details, add enormous textural qualities to the townscape, and enliven the many cross-views and glimpses that are so characteristic of the village.
+The most impressive and without a doubt most significant group is the farm complex associated with Tregarrick farm.
+Although many of the standing buildings are mid 19th century in date, any of them is likely to have 18th century or earlier origins, particularity those closely sited to the farmhouse, and the main barn itself.
+The singlestorey stone building attached to Tregarrick farmhouse may be a former smithy; it is certainly an old building of considerable historic and streetscape value.

-There are good outbuildings associated with other farms and smallholdings, whether traditional stone-built buildings or later, corrugated iron clad barns and sheds, as well good ranges to the rear of commercial buildings - like those to the rear of Edgcumbe Road, the slaughterhouse range to the rear of the butchers - or to the rear of larger houses.
+Elsewhere, there are good outbuildings associated with other farms and smallholdings, whether traditional stone-built buildings or later, corrugated iron clad barns and sheds, as well good ranges to the rear of commercial buildings - like those to the rear of Edgecumbe Road, the slaughterhouse range to the rear of the butchers - or to the rear of larger houses.